kwiato88/EditorPlugins/docs/index.md

      configuration file plugin will assume 'readtags.exe' is in directory specified in environment variable 'PATH'.

-   * selectTagsView : Select tags view type.
+   * selectTagsView : Select tags dialog type.
 Values: 'gridView' or 'listView' (default: 'gridView')

    * tagsReader : tag file reader type.
 Values: 'internal' or 'readTagsExe' (default: 'interal').
      * 'internal' - use plugin
-       internal implementation to search in tag file
+       internal implementation to search in tag file (faster then other option)
      * 'readTagsExe' - use external tool to read tag file.
        See 'readTagsPath' configuration parameter